antonilol/btc_stuff/README.md

 ```

 Choose a script you want to start with.
-I will use [p2sh.js](https://github.com/antonilol/btc_stuff/blob/master/p2sh.js) here.
+I will use [p2sh.js](./p2sh.js) here.

 Edit something (optional), for example: change `OP_13` to `OP_12`.

 Run it

 Most scripts will either output a locking script or an address,
-in this case it is a locking script, and we will be using P2SH
+in this case it is a locking script, so put this locking script
-here, so put this locking script in Bitcoin Core's `decodescript`
+in Bitcoin Core's `decodescript` rpc.

 ```bash
 $ bitcoin-cli -testnet decodescript 935c87